zots0127/ITO-thickness/README.md

 # ITO Layer Thickness Estimation in Solar Cells

-This repository contains the code and dataset for our paper "Real-time, Non-contact Estimation of Indium Tin Oxide (ITO) Layer Thickness in Solar Cells Using Deep Learning and Optical Interference Phenomena".
+This repository contains the code and dataset for our paper "Using Deep Learning Image Regression Approach and Optical Interference Phenomena for Determining the Thickness of ITO Layers of Solar Cells".

 ![Simulation Output](simulation/output.gif)